crxssed7/notable-figures/figures/Richard Stallman.md

 Stallman has written a collection of filk music and parody songs.

 In September 2023, while giving his keynote presentation at the GNU 40th anniversary event, Stallman revealed he had been diagnosed with follicular lymphoma, a form of cancer, and said that his prognosis was good and he hopes to be around for years to come.
+He later stated he was in remission.

 # Honors and awards
 1986: Honorary lifetime membership of the Chalmers University of Technology Computer Society